oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.7 Keep-Alive Interval

-The MQTT CONNECT control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10) that defines a time interval within which a Client connected to a Broker is expected to send a control packet of any type to the Broker to prevent the Broker from disconnecting from the Client.
-The PINGREQ control packet can be sent if the Client has no other traffic to process.
+The MQTT `CONNECT` control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10) that defines a time interval within which a Client connected to a Broker is expected to send a control packet of any type to the Broker to prevent the Broker from disconnecting from the Client.
+The `PINGREQ` control packet can be sent if the Client has no other traffic to process.
 The MQTT specification notes that "The actual value of the Keep Alive is application specific; typically this is a few minutes.
 The maximum value is 18 hours 12 minutes and 15 seconds."
-Per the MQTT specifciation the Broker will close the network connection if 1.5 times the `Keep Alive` interval has passed without receiving a control packet from the Client.
+Per the MQTT specification the Broker will close the network connection if 1.5 times the `Keep Alive` interval has passed without receiving a control packet from the Client.